catseye/The-Dossier/article/A Basic Theory of Video Games.md

 ##### Footnote 1

-The similarity between this and how words are written on a page should not go unnoticed.

-Indeed, one wonders if, had television been invented in some other part of the world, scan lines would instead go right-to-left or up-to-down...
+The similarity between this and how words are written on a page of text should not go unnoticed.
+Indeed, one wonders if, had television been invented in some other part of the world, scan lines would instead go right-to-left or top-to-bottom...

 ##### Footnote 2